Committee for Accuracy in Middle East Reporting and Analysis: The Atlanta Journal-Constitution

-The Atlanta Journal-Constitution described CAMERA's place in a debate among various Jewish groups about statements former U.S. President Jimmy Carter made.
+The Atlanta Journal-Constitution described CAMERA's place in a debate among various Jewish groups about an apology former U.S. President Jimmy Carter made for statements he had made about Israel.
 Rabbi Marvin Hier, founder of the Simon Wiesenthal Center, said it was not right to outright dismiss his apology.
 CAMERA said true repentance required Carter to reverse any of the perceived harm he caused, and called on him to take "concrete actions to redress troubling false statements" the group said he made about the war Israel waged in Gaza.
 Ira Forman, chief executive of the Washington-based National Jewish Democratic Council, said it was "mensch-like" to accept and encourage Carter's remarks.

 Academia

 In 1986, Florida International University political science professor Cheryl A. Rubenberg said CAMERA was "another pro-Israeli organization that was formed after 1982 to monitor the media".
 She added that CAMERA was one of several 'new groups' that constituted the "Israeli lobby" at the time.

-In 1988, Edward Said, a political activist and Professor of English and Comparative Literature at Columbia University, argued that not even the Israeli government has ventured arguments as extreme as CAMERA, and that "surely, the Israeli lobby can find better propaganda methods than this!"
+In 1988, Edward Said, a Palestinian-American political activist and Professor of English and Comparative Literature at Columbia University, argued that not even the Israeli government has ventured arguments as extreme as CAMERA, and that "surely, the Israeli lobby can find better propaganda methods than this!"